 2. Identify big data sources.

-Even if you don’t realize it, you probably already have more than enough information to start a big data initiative.
+Even if you don’t realize it, you probably already have ample information to start a big data initiative.
 For example, you can source data analysis information from the following places:

 3. Ask the right questions to get the most from big data.

 Tracking sales data, customer retention statistics and gross revenue is a good start.
-However, in addition to tracking these metrics, you must ask insightful questions like the following:
+However, to maximize the value of big data, you must ask insightful questions like the following:

 Which vendors offer the most value?